atillasaadat/STORM-AI-2025/docs/README.md

 <div align="justify">

 The STORM-AI DevKit is accessible on GitHub <a href="https://github.com/ARCLab-MIT/STORM-AI-devkit-2025/">here</a>.
-It includes the code for the baseline model that appears on the EvalAI leaderboard, a high-fidelity orbit propagator, and more.
+It includes the code for the baseline model that appears on the Competition leaderboard, a high-fidelity orbit propagator, and more.

 The development kit is coded in Python and includes a set of essential utility functions, tutorials, and baseline implementations designed to help participants get started with the challenge.
 The tutorials provide guidance on data reading, parsing, and manipulation, as well as on training, evaluating, and submitting the machine learning algorithms to the competition platform.
 </div>